Do I need a Letter of Access, Honorary Contract with Barts Health or a Research Passport?

 Normally Research Passports need to be signed face-to-face in the JRMO, accompanied by original supporting documentation.
 However, during this period of COVID-19 remote working, please send forms and accompanying documentation in by email (not through the post).
 In addtion, if you need the JRMO to sign off your Passport at Section 8 please ensure it is submitted as a Word document, not PDFd.

 It is important to stress that a Research Passport is a means of obtaining local access, not an end in itself.

 Those wishing to undertake research at Barts Health who are freelancers, work for a commercial company or a charity (ie, those who are neither NHS nor University) do not fall within the parameters of the nationally agreed NIHR Research Passport Scheme.
 That Scheme only covers university employees, university students & those employed by other NHS Trusts.

 The process for arranging an Honorary Contract for those who fall outside that group, including freelancers, employees of commercial companies and charities, is what used to happen before for everyone: Specifically, the applicant needs to identify a Barts Health clinical or site-based team manager with whom they are going to work.
 That person is responsible for working with Trust HR, following the Trust HR recruitment process set out on WeShare, Barts Health's staff intranet.
 In such cases Trust HR will undertake relevant pre-engagement checks and will issue an Honorary Contract to the applicant; the JRMO plays no part in that process.

-For further information about research access at Barts Health please contact the Research Governance team at firstname.lastname@example.org.
+For further information about research access at Barts Health please contact Nick Good in the JRMO: firstname.lastname@example.org